Ph.D. Programs in English

 - In consultation with the Advisory Committee, create exam lists in the spring semester of the final coursework year.
 While creating exam lists, discuss the timing and formatting of the Ph.D. exam (details below).

-- Submit Exam lists and the Doctoral Examination Approval Form to the Graduate Office for approval by April 15.
+- Submit exam lists and the PhD Exam List Approval Form to the Graduate Office for approval by April 15.

 - Submit Plan of Study to the Graduate School in summer or early fall semester in the third year.